GiaoSuD/Or-Agent/README.md

 - Python 3.8 or higher
 - Gurobi Optimizer (with a valid license)
-- Access to LLM APIs (OpenAI, Claude) or Ollama for local models
+- Access to LLM APIs (OpenAI, Claude, Gemini) or Ollama for local models

 ## Installation